 - Box 1 above lists select outpatient medications that are not expected to have clinically relevant interactions with ritonavir-boosted nirmatrelvir.

 - Box 2 below lists select outpatient medications that have clinically relevant drug-drug interactions with ritonavir-boosted nirmatrelvir.

 - Tables with guidance on managing specific drug-drug interactions:

 - The University of Waterloo/University of Toronto drug interaction guide for ritonavir-boosted nirmatrelvir

 - The FDA prescribing information for ritonavir-boosted nirmatrelvir

 Consider the magnitude and significance of the potential drug-drug interaction when choosing management strategies for patients who will be receiving ritonavir-boosted nirmatrelvir.
 Potential strategies include:

-- Increasing monitoring for potential adverse events to the concomitant medication.
+- Increasing monitoring for potential adverse effects to the concomitant medication.